-For those who do not know, Braille code are those “strange dots” that you sometimes find on the lift buttons, and maybe even some ATM machines.
+For those who do not know, Braille codes are those “strange dots” that you sometimes find on the lift buttons, and maybe even on some ATM machines.
 They are actually “alphabets” for the visually impaired folks to read, by the sense of touch.

 Traditionally, it would have been very slow and difficult for visually impaired folks to use a computer, as they have to totally rely on a “system narrator” software to slowly read out everything on the screen.
 But now, there is an invention called refreshable Braille display – Which is basically a device that uses moving pins to create Braille code.

 That’s all for this guide, and here is a small section on some extras and links that may be useful to you.

 LINKS & REFERENCES